What is the quorum for a school governor meeting?

 Roles, Procedures and Allowances (England) Regulations 2013

 Model articles of association for academies (June 2021) allow academies to pay “reasonable expenses” to their trustees, although foreign travel expenses are excluded.
-You will need to check your own articles to see the rules at your trust.

 “A trustee may at the discretion of the trustees be reimbursed from the property of the academy trust for reasonable expenses properly incurred by them when acting on behalf of the academy trust, but excluding expenses in connection with foreign travel.”